spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ## TL;DR

 - It is possible to use closures to mimic iterators in C++.
-- The syntax is concise, and focus on the logic rather than on the usual boilerplate.
+- The syntax is concise, and focuses on the logic rather than on the usual boilerplate.
 - However, a little bit of one-time plumbing is required to get it to work with regular iterators and range-based loops.
-- Since this methods requires a Sentinel as an `iterable::end()` value, it is not directly compatible with `C++17` `std::algorithms`.
+- Since this method requires a Sentinel as an `iterable::end()` value, it is not directly compatible with `C++17` `std::algorithms`.
-- However, this issue vanishes with `C++20` ranges algorithm.
+- However, this issue vanishes with `C++20` ranges algorithms.

 ## Prerequisites